0x7030676e31/cumsocket/README.md

     example2: "number",
     example3: "boolean",
   };

+  // If load and ready methods should be awaited public readonly isImportant: boolean = true;

   // If set to true, module won't be loaded, default set to false public readonly ignore: boolean = false;